algorand/go-algorand-doc/tools/goal/account.md

 ## To report the balances for the specific account
 > `goal account balance -d <path_to_data_dir> -a <account_address>`

-## To report details for all accounts tied to the spcific node instance
+## To report details for all accounts tied to the specific node instance
 > `goal account list -d <path_to_data_dir>`

 Also indicates if the account is `[offline]` or `[online]`, and if the account is the Default account for `goal`.